Jones fracture

 The fracture typically occurs when the toes are pointed and the foot bends inwards.
-This movement may occur when changing direction while the heel is off the ground such in dancing, tennis, or basketball.
+This movement may occur in changing direction while the heel is off the ground such in dancing, tennis, or basketball.
 Diagnosis is generally suspected based on symptoms and confirmed with X-rays.

 Initial treatment is typically in a cast, without bearing weight on it, for at least six weeks.
 If, after this period of time, healing has not occurred, a further six weeks of casting may be recommended.
 Due to poor blood supply in this area, the break sometimes does not heal and surgery is required.
 In athletes, or if the pieces of bone are separated, surgery may be considered sooner.
-The fracture was first described in 1902 by orthopedic surgeon Robert Jones, who sustained the injury while dancing.
+The fracture was first described in 1902 by the orthopedic surgeon Robert Jones, who sustained it while dancing.

 Diagnosis

 A person with a Jones fracture may not realize that a fracture has occurred.
 Diagnosis includes the palpation of an intact fibularis brevis tendon, and demonstration of local tenderness distal to the tuberosity of the fifth metatarsal, and localized over the shaft of the proximal metatarsal.

 Diagnostic X-rays include anteroposterior, oblique, and lateral views and should be made with the foot in full flexion.